 Finding the Right Treatment

-Some patients do benefit from T4-only treatments but for many hypothyroid patients that is simply not enough.
+Some patients benefit from T4-only treatments, but for many hypothyroid patients that is not enough.
 Treating patients as individuals with unique needs is critical to improving thyroid health!